d-herz/SocialApp/README.md

 <p align="left">
 Introducing: SocialAyy!
 A social media platform free from marketing and influencers. </p>

-<p align="left"> This app is made for sharing your favorite photos while liking and interacting with others on the platform.
-Featuring Local-Authorization and User-account creation, all Users will have the ability to make image posts with a title and a caption, view the posts made by other Users on the 'Feed', 'Like' and Comment on any post, and also 'Like' other Users comments.
-There are individual profile pages for each User which can be visited and viewed by the other Users.
+<p align="left"> Designed with a mobile-first approach, SocialAyy! is made for sharing your favorite photos while liking and interacting with others on the platform.
+Featuring Local-Authorization and User-account creation.
+Authenticated users have the ability to make image posts with a title and a caption, view the posts made by other Users on the 'Feed', 'Like' and Comment on any post, and also 'Like' other Users comments. </p>

+<p align="left"> There are individual profile pages for each User which can be visited and viewed by the other Users.
 Each User also has the ability to edit/update their own post titles and captions, and delete their posts or comments.
-A future update will include the ability to edit/update their comments.
+A planned future update will include the ability to edit/update comments, as well as nested commenting.
 </p>